 He was a monster rhythm guitarist.
 He totally drove the band, particularly in the early days.

 Listen to his wildly inventive contributions on early gems like “All My Loving” and “I’m Happy Just to Dance with You.”
 If you yourself play guitar, just try copying what he did.
-Not so easy.
+It’s pretty tricky.
 More to the point, he came up with this stuff – crafting innovative parts that not only served the songs but propelled them.

-Later, he added raw power and avant-garde touches to tracks like Revolution and the 3-guitar volley on Abbey Road’s “The End.”
+Later, Lennon added raw power and avant-garde touches to tracks like Revolution and the 3-guitar volley on Abbey Road’s “The End.”
 His sweet fills on tunes like “Get Back” gave them their personality.
 His delicate fingerpicking on “Julia” showcased his fine touch on acoustic guitar.
 It’s obviously no secret that all four guys were sharp, road-tested, ceaselessly clever musicians.
 It’s worth an extra “cheers” to John Lennon for his understated, yet exceptionally versatile talents on guitar.